Ludwig, Max + U – Exhibitions and dialogues

 About Ludwig, Max + U

-Herzog Ludwig IX, “the Rich” is considered the founding father of LMU.
-His wealth came to him, among other things, from his father, King Maximilian – affectionately known in Munich as “our Max“.
-Standing on the solid shoulders of these men, the university has grown since 1472.
-Today, LMU’s strength and its title as a University of Excellence rest on its greatest resource: the roughly 70,000 people who study and work here.
+The name Ludwig-Maximilians-Universität refers to Ludwig IX the Rich and King Maximilian I of Bavaria, affectionately known in Munich as “our Max.”It is on the solid shoulders of these men that the university has grown since 1472.
+Today, LMU stands strong and proudly bears the title of University of Excellence – thanks to its greatest resource: the more than 70,000 people who work and study here.

 © LMU